PythonDataScience24/AirBnB-DataScienceProject/ROADMAP.md

-# AirBnB reporting and analysis tool Roadmap
+# Analyse AirBnB - a reporting and analysis tool for AirBnb - Roadmap
 ## Welcome dear traveler!
 We are a team of students from the University of Bern.
 Our vision for this project is to help all travelers to find the best accommodation for their needs.